AI in sales enablement - going behind the hype

 Why smart similarities matter

-GTM Buddy’s recommendations are based on an understanding of similarities.
+GTM Buddy’s sales enablement AI platform makes recommendations based on an understanding of similarities.
 Providing relevant customer evidence is critical to winning a deal.
 GTM Buddy connects the context of a current opportunity with existing customers and then delivers relevant case study recommendations for sellers.

 The notion of similarity is baked into our Intelligence layer.
 We support the following types of similarities: